Keyfactor/esp32-iot-device-security-workshop/README.md

 Please follow the workshop tutorial on: [KeyFactor Community Youtube](https://www.youtube.com/@KeyfactorCommunity)

 ## Technical support and feedback
-For a feature request or bug report, create a [GitHub issue](../../issues/new).
+If you want to report a bug or request a new feature, please create a [GitHub issue](../../issues/new).
 We will get back to you as soon as possible.